The Third Part of the Night: Plot

 Another roundup of people takes place and the nun he talked to earlier willingly enters one of the Germans' trucks of prisoners.
-After leaving for a planned mission, Michal is pulled away in the last second by a woman who says that it's a trap, and they watch the other resistance members dragged out from a house by the Germans, and arrested, beaten, shot, etc., on the street.
-Michal goes to his father's place and there sees a painting on the wall resembling the boy from the shadows.
+After leaving for a planned mission, Michał is pulled away in the last second by a woman who says that it's a trap, and they watch the other resistance members dragged out from a house by the Germans, and arrested, beaten, shot, etc., on the street.
+Michał goes to his father's place and there sees a painting on the wall resembling the boy from the shadows.
 After leaving, the father sets fire to his violin notes on the floor, repeating a Latin prayer while going up in the fiery inferno.
-Michal goes to the hospital to end the misery of a man mistaken for him and tortured, who smiles at him.
-A nurse walks in and shouts in fear when seeing Michal in the room and as he runs out, chased by people, he finds himself running through a long basement corridor, and at the end he sees a stretcher with a body on.
+Michał goes to the hospital to end the misery of a man mistaken for him and tortured, who smiles at him.
+A nurse walks in and shouts in fear when seeing Michał in the room and as he runs out, chased by people, he finds himself running through a long basement corridor, and at the end he sees a stretcher with a body on.
 He pulls the cover off and see the dead body looks exactly like himself.
-He is shocked, and a shot is heard and Michal is hit in the neck and falls bloody down some stairs, sees a familiar looking woman get pushed into what looks like a lobby, then crawls backwards in terror, finding himself in a corridor with rows of Gestapo cells, with the lifeless body of a tortured prisoner in a chair in each cell, he stumbles in panic into his family villa where it all began, with the three bodies of his family next to each other on the main entrance floor.
-A biblical verse is heard spoken by a woman in a nearby room who is putting on make-up and when she turns, leaving the room, she looks like Michal's wife, and as she recites a verse about death, the four horsemen of the apocalypse stand outside the window.
+He is shocked, and a shot is heard and Michał is hit in the neck and falls bloody down some stairs, sees a familiar looking woman get pushed into what looks like a lobby, then crawls backwards in terror, finding himself in a corridor with rows of Gestapo cells, with the lifeless body of a tortured prisoner in a chair in each cell, he stumbles in panic into his family villa where it all began, with the three bodies of his family next to each other on the main entrance floor.
+A biblical verse is heard spoken by a woman in a nearby room who is putting on make-up and when she turns, leaving the room, she looks like Michał's wife, and as she recites a verse about death, the four horsemen of the apocalypse stand outside the window.